theonetruenerd/VenusLibraryDocumentation/docs/source/Array.rst

   :return: None
   :rtype: N/A

-.. py:function:: CompareArrays(array i_arrExpectedValues, array i_arrActualValues, array o_arrMissingValues, array o_arrNotExpectedValues)
+.. ven:function:: CompareArrays(array i_arrExpectedValues, array i_arrActualValues, array o_arrMissingValues, array o_arrNotExpectedValues)

   This function compares two arrays and outputs arrays of values which are missing from the first array but present in the second, and values which are present in the second array but not in the first.